CRServers/DemTech/README.md

 During those years at Tulane I built my own Ham Radio rig to communicate with family and friends at home.
 That was my first experience with descentralized communications.

-In 1987 I established a software development company: Sistemas Edenia Intenacional. http://www.edenia.com AND programmed business software in dBase and Clipper.
+In 1987 I established a software development company: Sistemas Edenia Intenacional. http://www.edenia.com and programmed business software in dBase and Clipper.

 Due to the Y2K problem, we switched our company's focus exclusively to Internet in 1995 when our first domain edenia.com was registered.

 We have been in the Internet Hosting and Web development business ever since providing hardware infrastruture and programing to customers worldwide.

 In early 2013, I discovered Bitcoin and was heavily bitten by the "Crypto worm".
+We promptly adopted Bitcoin as a form of payment for our services.

 We are now running several BTC full nodes, DASH Masternodes, Stellar, Gricoin and ZenCash nodes for customers and ourselves.
 I ran a Steem witness for over 3 months starting in 2016.

-I discovered Bitshares in 2015 after the M.T.Gox Exchange collapse and have a lifetime membership.
+I discovered Bitshares in 2015 after the M.T.Gox Exchange collapse and have a lifetime membership with OpenLedger.
-After using BitShares and Steem, I have gain lots of respect for Dan Larimer as a outstanding software engineer, thus my attraction to Dan's latest product EOS
+After using BitShares and Steem, I've gained lots of respect for Dan Larimer as a outstanding software engineer, thus my attraction to Dan's latest product EOS.

-I'm a pasionate advocate and reader of Libertarian Philosophy and Austrian Economics
+I'm a pasionate advocate and reader of Libertarian Philosophy and Austrian Economics.

 I was born and live in Costa Rica and remain very active in the local Costa Rican crypto community.

 For more information about me, check my Steemit blog at: https://steemit.com/@cryptohead